IDPetrov93/Second-Mind/CONCEPTS.md

 ## Information

-Raw data that has not yet been evaluated, verified or connected to other information.
+Any recorded content acquired from a source before it has been evaluated or structured by KOS.

 Examples: